 The artwork on this note card was created by 5768 WRJ Art Calendar artist Césan d’Ornellas Levine.

-The earliest reference to the lot now known as 2027 Massachusetts Avenue is found in 1858.
+The earliest reference to our buidling is found in 1858.
 In 1869, its owners, Bowie and Snowdon, sold the lot to B.D.
 Carpenter as part of a subdivision named “Brothers Joint Interest” or “Nonesuch.”
 At this time, there were prohibitions attached to the property, including no manufacturing, no mechanical purposes, and no sale of liquors.
 Over the following twenty years, there were at least three other owners of the land.
 By 1892, a brick structure stood on the land.

 In 1887, the owner was James G. Blaine, a politician from Maine who in his career served as a U.S. Representative from Maine, Speaker of the House, a U.S. Senator, Secretary of State (under two separate Presidents), and Republican nominee for President in 1884 (losing the election when he lost New York by just over a thousand votes).
 Interestingly, Blaine’s name lives on in the “Blaine Amendments,” provisions in many state constitutions that prohibit the use of state funds to support "sectarian" schools.